cnielly/prototypical-networks-omniglot/README.md

 <ins>**Step 2: compute class prototypes**</ins>

-This step is similar to K-means clustering (unsupervised learning) were a cluster is represented by its centroid.
+This step is similar to K-means clustering (unsupervised learning) where a cluster is represented by its centroid.
 The embeddings of the support set images are averaged to form a class prototype.

 <p align="center">